Military Review

 Well, I don’t know about the volume.
 But for starters, you can attach this one)))))))

-Yes, eprst, I wrote above, it won’t stand it, it will crumble like foil from candy, this container has double walls.
+Yes, I wrote, but she didn’t stand it above, she wonders how the foil from the candy, this container has double walls.

 But it will not stand.
 Deformation will be abrupt (abrupt).
 That will cause an abrupt increase in temperature of 200-300 degrees for this barrel.
 And so the temperature range is huge, depends on the depth and strength of the container.
 Exposure to high temperatures.
 Barotrauma, lack of air for breathing, in the end, the inability of the Human body for a long time without harm to health to exist in the aquatic environment.
 I get the impression that you are not a bit like the liberals. crying